 - Instead of bright or bold shades of pink, opt for muted tones such as blush, rose, or mauve, which can add a subtle and sophisticated touch.
 These soft tones are the best way to add pink interior design to your home.

 - Flowers!
 Possibly the easiest and most inconspicuous way to add pink and green to your home is to have flowers dotted about the house.
-Some of my favourite pink flowers include peonies, roses, begonias, tulips, hydrangeas and ranunculus.
+Some of my favorite pink flowers include peonies, roses, begonias, tulips, hydrangeas and ranunculus.
 You can go real or faux, although going faux ensures you have pops of pink and green in your house all year round.

 - You can subtly add pink and green interior design into your home by introducing it with art.
 Keep the rest of the room neutral and add an oversized print above your sofa or bed.
 Or create a gallery wall out of pink and green.
-Once the artwork is in place, you can pick out colours from your artwork and slowly add them to your soft furnishings and furniture.
+Once the artwork is in place, you can pick out colors from your artwork and slowly add them to your soft furnishings and furniture.

 I hope you’ve taken a little inspiration away from this green and pink interior design lovefest!
-Decorating with pink and green is associated with nature, such as the colours of flowers and foliage.
+Decorating with pink and green is associated with nature, such as the colors of flowers and foliage.
 This makes it a great choice for creating a fresh and lively atmosphere in your home.

 When used together in the right proportions, pink and green interior design can create a well-balanced and harmonious look, with the warmth of pink balancing out the freshness of green.